apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/create-and-connect-a-postgresql-cluster.md

 :::note

 * In the production environment, it is not recommended to deploy all replicas on one node, which may decrease cluster availability.
-* Run the command below to view the flags for creating a MySQL cluster and the default values.
+* Run the command below to view the flags for creating a PostgreSQL cluster and the default values.

   ```bash
   kbcli cluster create postgresql -h